repo-sync/repo-sync/README.md

 - If the source repo is a **public** GitHub repo, use a shorthand name like `owner/repo`.
 - If the source repo is a **private** GitHub repo, specify an HTTPS clone URL in the format `https://<access_token>@github.com/owner/repo.git` that includes an access token with `repo` scope.
 [Generate a token]((https://github.com/settings/tokens/new?description=repo-sync&scopes=repo)).
-- If the source repo is not hosted on GitHub, specify an HTTPS URL that includes push access credentials.
+- If the source repo is not hosted on GitHub, specify an HTTPS URL that includes pull access credentials.

 #### `INTERMEDIATE_BRANCH`